Are you getting enough fluids?

 How dehydration can affect performance

-It is really important to know how well hydrated you are as well as weight and body-fat percentages.
+It is important to know how well hydrated you are as well as weight and body-fat percentages.
 This used to be quite expensive and complicated to find out but can now be done with scales that are widely available for less than £100.
 If that is still too expensive, it may be worth considering buying a set as a group (a sports club).
-The only caveat would be to make sure they are cleaned properly between users to avoid risks of passing foot problems such as verrucas between users.
+The only caveat would be to make sure they are adequately cleaned between users to avoid risks of passing foot problems such as verrucas between users.
 The scales work by passing a small pulse between the feet and measuring the resistance, compared with the user's age, height and sex.

-Accuracy is normally pretty good and permits a graphic record of improvements in weight, fat and hydration management.
+Accuracy is pretty good and permits a graphic record of improvements in weight, fat and hydration management.

 To sum up - monitor yourself